Baldwin and LaFontaine: Union

 - Lord Durham’s Report

 - Le curé Labelle

 - See Canadiana.2

 I have written posts about all four novels.
 Besides, these are novels I have taught.
-As you know, my teaching-load was very wide: six areas.
-It was all but lethal.
+As you know, my teaching load was extensive: six areas.
 I also created language-lab components.
 It was all but lethal.

 Love to everyone 💕

 © Micheline Walker